Kong/docs.konghq.com/app/_hub/kong-inc/xml-threat-protection/_index.md

       value_in_examples: 1024
       datatype: number
       description: |
-        Maximum size of the namespace uri.
+        Maximum size of the namespace URI.
 This value is required if parsing is namespace-aware.
     - name: attribute
       required: true
       default: 1024 (1 kb)